taskrabbit/esid/README.md

-# ESID: ElasticSearch Index Dumper
+# ESID: Elasticsearch Index Dumper

-Simple utility to dump out the _source field values from ElasticSearch index(es).
+Simple utility to dump out the _source field values from Elasticsearch index(es).

-The default output is of a form that can be imported into an ElasticSearch cluster with [ElasticDump](https://github.com/taskrabbit/elasticsearch-dump)
+The default output is of a form that can be imported into an Elasticsearch cluster with [ElasticDump](https://github.com/taskrabbit/elasticsearch-dump)

-# ElasticSearch Home
+# Elasticsearch Home

-In order to build or run `esid` the environment variable `ES_HOME` must be set, pointing to the home directory of your ElasticSearch installation.
-We use the lucene and ElasticSearch Java packages from your local ElasticSearch install.
-Be sure that you are using the same version of ElasticSearch with ESID that your data was created with.
+In order to build or run `esid` the environment variable `ES_HOME` must be set, pointing to the home directory of your Elasticsearch installation.
+We use the Lucene and Elasticsearch Java packages from your local Elasticsearch install.
+Be sure that you are using the same version of Elasticsearch with ESID that your data was created with.

 # Build

 ```
-$ export ES_HOME=<your ElasticSearch install>
+$ export ES_HOME=<your Elasticsearch install>

 $ ant build
 ```